 6.9.1 General

 This solution intends to solve the problem of KI 5 bullet 9.
 For the multi-access PDU session, the traffic flow also can be supposed to be routed locally.
 Therefore, the multi-access PDU session should support the usage of an UL Classifier.

+Two cases are discussed:

+Case 1:

-In order to guarantee the traffic data can be switched between the 3GPP access and the non-3GPP access type efficiently, in case the SMF decides to add the UL CL function during the PDU session establishment, the SMF should insert the UL CL function into the traffic routing of both the 3GPP access type and non-3GPP access type shown as Figure 6.9.1-1.
+In case the N3IWF is distributed deployed by operator, in order to guarantee the traffic data can be switched between the 3GPP access and the non-3GPP access type efficiently, in case the SMF decides to add the UL CL function during the PDU session establishment, the SMF should insert the UL CL function into the traffic routing of both the 3GPP access type and non-3GPP access type shown as Figure 6.9.1-1.
 After the UL CL function is inserted, the UL CL become the ATSSS anchor.
 The SMF should provide the ATSSS forwarding rules to the UL CL.
 When UL CL receive the uplink data, UL CL applies filtering rules (e.g. to examine the destination IP address/Prefix of UL IP packets sent by the UE) and determines how the uplink packet should be routed as specified in TS 23.501 [5].
 When UL CL receive the downlink data, UL CL determiners which access is selected to transmit the data based on the ATSSS forwarding rules.

 If the UL CL function is inserted after PDU Session Establishment, the ATSSS anchor is moved from the original UPF, e.g. UPFA, to the UL CL function.

-Figure 6.9.1-1: Solution for the UL CL case on the Multi-access PDU sessions

-Editor's note: Whether the ATSSS forwarding rules need to be sent to UPFA and/or UPFB is FFS.

-Editor's note: How to minimize the redundant routing for the traffic in non-3GPP access via UL CL is FFS.
+Case 2:

+In case the N3IWF is centric deployed by operator, operator select one of the access to insert the UL CL.
+For example, if the Application Server is nearby the 3GPP access (NG-RAN), the operator select the 3GPP access to insert the UL CL.
+If the Application Server is nearby the non-3GPP access (N3IWF), the operator select the non-3GPP access to insert the UL CL.

+6.9.2 Architecture description

+Case 1: Figure 6.9.2-1 depicts the ATSSS architecture with UL CL function insertion into both 3GPP access and non-3GPP access.

+Figure 6.9.2-1 the ATSSS architecture with UL CL function insertion to both 3GPP access and non-3GPP access